vrahangdale/ISQA_8086-TeamProject/Deliverables/WorkPlan- RQs/Readme.md

 ## 3. Project Timeline

 * The Project Timeline is used for estimation of time and effort required to complete the required deliverables described in project guidelines and requirements of this project.
-* Total estimated time to complete this project with all deliverables is .
+* Total estimated time to complete this project with all deliverables is 51.4 = 52 days.
 * The project timeline includes the tasks identification, the time and effort required for completion and the duration of the entire project.
 Projectlibre software was used for making the Gantt chart.
-Gantt Chart of this project can be found [here]()
+Gantt Chart of this project can be found [here](https://github.com/vrahangdale/ISQA_8086-TeamProject/blob/master/Deliverables/WorkPlan-%20RQs/GanttChart.pdf)

 ## 4. Project Effort Allocation